In the first quarter of 2018 Russiaís trade turnover has grown by 22% compared to the same period of the last year and amounted to $157.6 bn.

 Russia exported goods mostly to China (11.9%), the Netherlands (10.5%), Germany (8%), Turkey (6%), Belarus (4.9%), Poland (3.8%), Italy (3.4%), Kazakhstan (3%), Finland (2.8%), the Republic of Korea and the USA (2.6 % each).

 The key Russiaís import products included nuclear reactors, boilers, machinery and mechanical appliances, electrical machinery and equipment, video and sound recorders and reproducers, vehicles (other than railway or tramway rolling stock), pharmaceutical products, plastics and articles thereof.

 The bulk of goods were imported to Russia from China (21.7%), Germany (10.9%), Belarus (5.3%), the USA (4.7%), France (4.6%), Italy (4.3%), Japan (3.5%), and the Republic of Korea (2.7%).

-For the six months of 2018 Russiaís export volume of unwrought aluminum has amounted to 1.6 mln tn and increased by 1.7% compared to the same period of 2017.
+For the first seven months of this year Magadan Regionís export has amounted to $217.9 mln, it is a 10% increase compared to the same period of 2017.

 About the models of business development in another country and professional secrets is told by a practicing expert on work in international markets Anna Trubetskaya